-This column indicates the number of offices held by the person in question on management and control bodies of other large companies, identified on the basis of the policy formulated in such regard by the board of directors.
+This column indicates the number of offices held by the person in question as director and/or statutory auditor (or equivalent) in other companies of significant size, identified on the basis of the policy formulated in such regard by the board of directors.
 In such regard, as of the date of this report the directors of Enel hold the following offices that are considered relevant for such purpose:

-- Patrizia Grieco: independent director of Anima Holding S.p.A., Amplifon S.p.A. and Ferrari N.V. - 2) Alberto Pera: chairman of the board of directors of Bancapulia S.p.A.; - 3) Annachiara Svelto: independent director of ASTM S.p.A. and of Techedge S.p.A.
+- 1) Patrizia Grieco: independent director of Anima Holding S.p.A., Amplifon S.p.A. and Ferrari N.V. - 2) Alberto Pera: chairman of the board of directors of Banca Intermobiliare di Investimenti e Gestioni S.p.A.; - 3) Annachiara Svelto: independent director of Techedge S.p.A.